w3c/cogai/WebNNM/README.md

 **Gradient Descent**: is an iterative optimization algorithm that calculates the "slope" of the error and adjusts the model's parameters in the opposite direction to find the lowest possible point of the loss function.
 Successful training depends on avoiding vanishing or exploding gradients.
 This can be mitigated through a variety of techniques, e.g. skip connections, layer normalization, adjustment to the learning rate and the choice of tensor initialisation algorithms, e.g. Glorot or He, as appropriate the the activation function.
 WebNNM uses context-senstive heuristics for initialising model parameters.

-**Layer normalization**: is a technique that improve training performance by standardizing the activations of a single layer for each individual sample by calculating the mean and variance across all its features, ensuring that the inputs to the next layer remain within a stable numerical range.
+**Layer normalization**: is a technique that improves training performance by standardizing the activations of a single layer for each individual sample by calculating the mean and variance across all its features, ensuring that the inputs to the next layer remain within a stable numerical range.

 **Momentum**: is an enhancement to gradient descent that accumulates a moving average of past gradients to help the optimizer accelerate through flat regions and dampen oscillations in steep, narrow valleys.